Skip to Main Content

 In-text citation

 Refers to a source that is referenced within the text of a paper, rather than in footnotes or endnotes.
-Information regarding the source is enclosed in parentheses.
-In-text citations refer the reader to the full citation for the source.
-The full citations are listed at the end of the paper.
-Also known as parenthetical citation or parenthetical reference.
+Brief information about the resource leads the reader to the full citation for the source listed at the end of the paper.
+Also known as parenthetical citation, parenthetical reference or a narrative citation.

 Interlibrary Loan